Fun lesson plan for ESL teachers

 Teach the concept of “Are you ready?”

-Play a game in pairs to practise “Are you ready?"
-Demostrate this with one of the best students first, who is likely to understand quickly.
+Play a game in pairs to practise “Are you ready?”
+Demonstrate this with one of the best students first, who is likely to understand quickly.
 Place one hand out in front of you.
 Your student places a hand on top of yours.
 You ask, “Are you ready?”
-The student says, “Yes".
-Next you wait and then suddenly try to tap the top of your student’s hand.
-He or she has to move his/her hand out of the way so you miss.
-The first time you will hit the student’s hand, obviously, since he/she doesn't know what to expect.
+The student says, “Yes.”
+Next, you wait and then suddenly try to tap the top of your student’s hand.
+They have to move their hand out of the way.
+Obviously, you will hit the student’s hand the first time, since they don’t know what to expect.
 So repeat until the demo is clear for everyone.
-Now put students in pairs and have them play, the person doing the tapping has to ask, “Are you ready?” each time.
+Now put students in pairs and have them play.
+The person doing the tapping has to ask, “Are you ready?” each time.

-Writing: It would be useful at this point to have students copy all the vocabulary and key phrases into their notebook.
-Some students need to see how things are written to help them memorize.
+At this point, students could copy all the vocabulary and key phrases into their notebooks because some students need to see things written to memorize them.
 There are plenty of writing games in my Primary school games book (but none in the preschool games book).

-The first time through you play the role of the driver and have all the students as passengers.
-If you have a student who is way ahead of the others, make him/her the driver on the second time through.
-Talented students need to be stimulated or they get bored.
+The first time through, you play the driver and while students are passengers.
+If you have a student who is way ahead of the others, make them the driver the second time.
+Talented students need to be stimulated, or they get bored.

-My experience with this lesson:
+My experience with this lesson